Mathématique: Chapter 48

 “Yeah,” Rush said.
 “Somewhat.”

-“Well,” Rush said, digging the heel of one hand into his eye, “I don’t hear anything, but I’m pure—” he felt tangled in a mess of possible sentence endings and decided to stop speaking.
+“Well.”
+Rush dug the heel of his hand into his eye.
+“I don’t hear anything, but I’m pure—” Tangled in a snarl of sentence endings, he decided to stop speaking.

-“No,” Rush said.
 “Not as such.
-It was more akin to sensory overload in the absence of sensory input.”
+It was more akin to sensory overload in the absence of sensory input?
+Now it hurts.”

 Rush nodded.

-“So, correct me if you feel like I’m wrong about this, but I’m not sure if those devices are causing your memory loss.
-At first, I straight up figured that they were, you know?
+“Correct me if I’m wrong, but I think it’s safe to say your tech is NOT causing your memory loss.
+At first, I figured it was, y’know?
 It made sense, Occam’s Razor style.
 But—your swag is helping you.
-That is pretty clear at this point.”
+That’s pretty clear.”

-“True,” Rush said, resting his chin on his hand.
-“But I don’t think that we can assume that ‘helping’ me is its sole function.”
+“True.”
+Rush rested his chin on his hand.
+“But I don’ think w’can assume ‘helping me’ is its sole function.”

 “Proceed,” Rush said.

-“Okay so to sum up, we’ve got the casing,” Eli said, tracing a box in the air between them, “with the crystal compartment sitting inside on top, under the crystal are a whole mess of waterproof, element-proof, college student-proof electronics.
+“Okay, so to sum up, we’ve got the casing,” Eli said, tracing a box in the air, “with the crystal compartment sitting on top and under the crystal is a whole mess of waterproof, element-proof, college student-proof electronics.
 Like if it’s a sandwich?
 That’s the middle.”

-“Okay well no offense, man, you just look kind of confused and semi-conscious.”
+“Okay well no offense, man, but you look kinda confused and semiconscious.”

 “Yeah.
 Sure.
-Okay so, I’m just guessing about the concealed, like, ‘meat’ of the sandwich?
-Because I couldn’t literally see that layer.
-But it’s the bottom layer of the thing that’s really, really freaky.”
+Okay so, I’m guessing about the concealed, like, ‘meat’ of the sandwich?
+Because I couldn’t see that layer.
+But it’s the bottom bread layer that’s really, really freaky.”

 Rush raised his eyebrows.

-“The bottom layer,” Eli said, “is the—um, crap, let’s call this the human-interface layer.
+“The bottom layer,” Eli said, “is the—um, crap, let’s call it the human-interface layer?
 And that layer has two extremely small holes in it.
 And when you hold down those panels on the side of the device, guess what comes out of those holes.”

 Rush opened a hand.
-“A chthonic vengeance deity straight out of the Greek tradition,” he said dryly.
+“A chthonic vengeance deity out of HP Lovecraft,” he said dryly.

 “Eli.”

 “Electrodes.
 Four of them.
-Two pairs of two that are made of some really creepy, super ductile metal that kind of—unfurls.
+Two pairs of two, made of a super ductile metal that kinda—unfurls, tentacle style?
 The two pairs are angled away from one another, and neither enters your skin at a ninety degree angle.”

 “Yeah.
-That creeped-out face you’re making right now is a slightly toned down version of the creeped-out face that I made when I saw it, and a really toned down version of the creeped-out face I made when I stuck it back on your head,” he said, his voice dropping down to a ragged whisper.
+That creeped-out face you’re making right now is a toned down version of the creeped-out face I made when I saw it, and a really toned down version of the creeped-out face I made when I stuck it back on your head.”
+His voice dropped to an emphatic whisper.

 “Cheers,” Rush said.

-“Yeah,” Eli replied.
-“Okay, so while you were trying really hard not to pass out, I got two pieces of information from the signal analyzer.
-One was that your swag is, for sure, transmitting a low power signal in the Ultra High Frequency Radio band, in the hertz range used by the military.
+“While you were busy not passing out, I got two pieces of information from the signal analyzer.
+One—your swag is, for sure, transmitting a signal in the Ultra High Frequency Radio band, in the Hertz range used by the military.
 Maybe not that surprising.
-The other thing I determined is that it doesn’t like being screwed around with, because it built up a pretty impressive voltage differential and then discharged, which, managed to short out our little system.
-This demonstrates that it’s capable of building and maintaining a charge.”
+The other thing I determined is that it doesn’t like being screwed around with, because it built up a pretty impressive voltage differential and discharged, which shorted out our little system.
+So, two—it’s capable of building and maintaining a charge.”

 Rush nodded.

-“Make some kind of legit observation, please, so I know you’re actually taking this in,” Eli said.
+“Make some kind of legit observation, please, so I know you’re taking this in,” Eli said.

-“Its activity likely depends on system input,” Rush said, as a waitress set plates in front of them.
-He started in on his club sandwich.
+“Its activity likely depends on system input.”
+Rush paused as their waitress set their plates in front of them, then started in on his club sandwich.

 “Yeah, okay, true.
 Yes.
-Which is good, because that means it’s probably not going to electrocute you if it’s taking input from your brain, which I’m going to bet is exactly what it’s doing.”
+Which is good, because that means it probably won’t electrocute you if it’s taking input from your brain, which I’m gonna bet is exactly what it’s doing.”
 Eli hissed, his plate of onion rings going ignored in front of him.
 “Together, these two devices set up four terminals, two electrodes each.
-Probably?
 You’ve got an anode and a cathode pair at four different points on your skull.
 Does that suggest anything to you?”

 “It suggests the establishment of an electric field that can vary with time.
 Applied across my head,” Rush said.

-“Yes,” Eli said, very low.
-Very quiet.
+“Yes,” Eli replied, low and quiet.
 “Combine that with your UHF band signal, and you’ve got a system that’s affecting your brain and very possibly remotely modulatable.”

-Rush dropped his sandwich.
-He pressed the heel of one hand against his eyesocket.
+Rush sighed, dropped his sandwich, and pressed the heel of one hand against his eye socket.

-“With UHF, they’d probably have to be line-of-sight to influence you, and let’s be real, hopefully you’ve got some kind of security built into this thing, but whether the answer to that particular question is yes or no, I don’t think we want to be messing around trying to hack the thing attached to your brain with literal, creepy electrodes.”
+“With UHF, they’d probably have to be line-of-sight to influence you, and, let’s be real, hopefully there’s security built into this thing.
+But, my personal opinion?
+I don’t wanna be messing around trying to hack the thing attached to your brain with literal, creepy electrodes.”

 Rush said nothing.
 It wasn’t that he hadn’t expected to hear something along these lines.
 He had.
 He just—felt extremely tired.
 And somewhat sick.
 It was difficult to take a deep breath.
 He couldn’t feel his fingertips.